nils-hamel/turing-project/src/turing-auto/auto-inv-hsv-osi-l2/README.md

 as the output layer.

-The cost function of the network is a simple L2 norm between the input and output layer.
+The cost function of the network is a simple L2 norm between the input and output layers.
 The theoretical minimum of the cost function is then the identity between the input and output layer.

 As the hidden layer can be modulated in size using the script parameters, it has